Did you know?

 Glossary.

-healthy dose of environmental sustainability.
-In no time you'll understand why bamboo flooring appeals to a variety of floor
+a healthy dose of environmental sustainability.
+In no time you'll understand why bamboo flooring appeals to a variety of

-buying audiences, and you may even decide to join the club!
+floor buying audiences, and you may even decide to join the club!
 Which flooring are we talking about?
 Bamboo!
-It's not just for
+It's not just

 Find all of the bamboo flooring information you need right here on our site.
 Besides learning about the manufacturing and